Stop multitasking – start focusing better

-Our brains work best if they are allowed to focus on just one thing at a time, research has shown.
-When we force our brains to do several things at once, they retaliate by doing them badly.
-The problem is that most of us don’t notice, since we are so used to having our attention divided.
+Our brains function best when they get to focus on one thing at a time.
+The science on this is clear.
+When we force the brain to do multiple things simultaneously, it takes revenge by doing a bad job.
+The problem is that most of us don’t notice this because we are so used to a split focus.

 Why are we so bad at multitasking?

-In actual fact, it is not just difficult for us to do several things simultaneously – it is impossible.
-What happens when we try is that we quickly shift focus between different tasks, constantly disrupting our own concentration as we do so.
-Every time we interrupt an activity to check our phones, answer a question or see what that noise is, it takes a moment to return to the same level of focus as before.
+The truth is, it’s not only difficult for us to do multiple things simultaneously – it’s impossible.
+What happens when we try is that we constantly shift focus between different tasks and as a result disturb our own concentration.
+Everytime we interrupt an activity to check the phone, answer a question or check to see what’s making noise, it takes some time before we find the level of focus we had earlier.

 Start unitasking – five concrete tips!

-Often, we multitask because we don’t have a plan.
-A first step to getting better at doing one thing at a time is to plan ahead.
-Round off each study session with a to-do list for the next one.
+We often multitask because we don’t have a plan.
+Therefore, a good first measure to take in order to become better at doing one thing at a time is to plan ahead.
+Finish each of your work sessions by making a to-do list for the next one.

 Read more about how to write an effective to-do list

-When you do sit down to study, choose an interim goal: a specific task that you are going to work on for a certain predetermined length of time.
-Write down what the interim goal entails and what results you want to achieve when it is reached.
-After that, set a timer and focus on your interim goal until the time runs out.
-Think about how long it is reasonable to focus on the interim goal – often 30-45 minutes is about right before it is time to take a short break.
+Afterward, when you sit down to study, choose a subgoal: a specific work task to work on for a specific amount of time.
+Write down what the purpose of the subgoal is and what result you wish to see once it’s done.
+Start the timer and focus on your subgoal until the alarm rings.
+Consider what a reasonable time is to focus on the subgoal – 30-45 min is often enough before it’s time to take a short break.

-Each time you get distracted while working towards your interim goal – write down the cause of the distraction on a piece of paper.
-Make notes of both the thoughts you have that are not to do with your goal and any other distractions.
-This is a good idea for two reasons.
-First of all, it is easier to let go of a thought once you have written it down.
-Many of us expend a lot of energy keeping various practical reminders in our heads, because we trick ourselves into thinking it is more efficient, but if you make a note of things that are important to remember, you can dedicate your full capacity to the current interim goal instead.
+Each time you get distracted by something while you’re working on your subgoal – write down the distraction on a piece of paper next to you.
+Write down thoughts you have that are not relevant to the subgoal as well as external distractions.
+There are two reasons why this is a good idea.
+Firstly, it’s easier to let go of the thought of something if the thought is written down.
+Many of us spend plenty of energy keeping useful “remember to’s" because we convince ourselves that it’s more efficient, but if you write down the things that are important to remember, you’ll be able to work on your subgoal with full capacity instead.

-Secondly, you can learn a lot about yourself by studying that distraction page afterwards.
-Looking at the list, is there anything you can do to reduce distractions?
-If you are constantly being disturbed by different sounds, maybe you should try earplugs.
-If you notice that you are worrying a lot about getting everything done in time, perhaps you should change your planning strategies.
-If you check your phone often, it might be best to turn it off while you are studying.
+Secondly, you can learn a lot about yourself by going over your distractions afterward.
+With the list as your starting point – is there something you can do to minimise distractions?
+If you are constantly getting distracted by sounds, you could try earplugs.
+If you find yourself worried about not having enough time for your studies, you should perhaps change your planning strategies.
+If you are frequently checking your phone, it might be a good idea to turn it off while studying.

 In a study researching how concentration is affected by mobile phones, three groups had to solve various types of cognitively challenging tasks while having their switched-off mobile phones close by.
 Group one had theirs on the desk in front of them, screen down.
 Group two had theirs in their pockets or bags while group three had to leave theirs in another room.
 It turned out that group three were most successful in completing the tasks and group one performed worst.